Moon0316/T2A/README.md

 # T2A: Robust Text-to-Animation
+## Statements
+- This repository is only used for academic research, any commercial use is prohibited.
+- The copyright of digital human presented in our demo is reserved by SMT.
 ## Demos
 ### Acknowledgement
-- Thanks to Shanghai Media Tech(SMT) for providing the data set and rendering service, the copyright of digital human presented in our demo is reserved by SMT.
+- Thanks to Shanghai Media Tech(SMT) for providing the data set and rendering service.
 - We use pre-trained HuBERT model from [this repository](https://github.com/TencentGameMate/chinese_speech_pretrain).
 - We use implementation of soft-DTW loss from [this repository](https://github.com/keonlee9420/Soft-DTW-Loss).
 ### Text-to Animation